 What is Acne?

-Acne is a common skin condition that occurs when hair follicles become clogged with dead skin cells and oil.
+Acne vulgaris is a common skin disease that occurs when hair follicles on the skin surface become clogged with dead skin cells and oil.
 While it is most common among teens, it can affect people of all ages.
-Acne can occur anywhere on the body but is most common on the face, forehead, chest, upper back, and shoulders, as these areas have the most oil glands.
+In fact, according to the American Academy of Dermatology, it is one of the most common diseases around the world, affecting as many as 85% of adolescents.

 - Blackheads (open clogged pores)